juftin/camply/README.md

     width="400" height="400" alt="camply">
 </p>

-`camply`, the campsite finder, is a tool to help you book an online campground.
+`camply`, the campsite finder ⛺️, is a tool to help you book an online campground.
 Finding reservations at sold out campgrounds can be tough.
 That's where `camply` comes in.
 It scrapes the APIs of Booking Services like https://recreation.gov (which works on thousands of campgrounds across the USA) to continuously check for cancellations and availabilities to pop up.
 Once a campsite becomes